dcelisgarza/PortfolioOptimiser.jl/docs/src/examples/1_simple_mean_variance.md

 ## Efficient Frontier

 We can also efficiently compute the asset weights of the portfolio's efficient frontier.
 This can be done manually but having a dedicated function is nice.
-We compute linearly distributed points along the frontier.
+We compute 50 linearly distributed points along the frontier, plus the point that maximises the risk-adjusted return ratio in the final column.

 ````@example 1_simple_mean_variance
 frontier = efficient_frontier!(portfolio; points = 50)